The Hypnosis for Anxiety program to Quit/Reduce Anxiety is 1-4 sessions face to face or online

 - 4 x post hypnosis recordings

 - bonus recordings

-- nutritional progam
+- nutritional program

 - fitness program

-- 1 x 45 minute massage ( for Cairns residents only)
+- 1 x 45-minute massage ( for Cairns residents only)

-- weekly phone follow up.
+- weekly phone follow-up.

 Justin Anxiety and how hypnosis helped him manage and reduce anxiety 2018

 ” I came to see Cathy for 3 sessions, as I suffer constant anxiety especially in relation to being in social situations and also to do with my sexuality.
-Cathy taught me through the hypnosis sessions to learn how to relax and calm down before a situation occurred- she taught me how to turn the anxiety down and the comfort up .
-She also gave me other strategies out of hypnosis like doing yoga and practicing mindfulness.
+Cathy taught me through the hypnosis sessions to learn how to relax and calm down before a situation occurred- she taught me how to turn the anxiety down and the comfort up.
+She also gave me other strategies out of hypnosis like doing yoga and practising mindfulness.
 Cathy gave me recordings to listen to so the suggestions repeated over and over so I could change my thoughts and feelings through repetition.
 I now feel so much more confident and hopeful about my life “

 What is anxiety?